h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 Requirements:

-- Direct Metastore access - Hive jars and configuration must be present on H2O job classpath - either via adding it to yarn.application.classpath (or similar property for your resource manger of choice) or by adding Hive jars and configuration to libjars
+- Direct Metastore access - Hive jars and configuration must be present on H2O job classpath - either via adding it to yarn.application.classpath (or similar property for your resource manger of choice) or by adding Hive jars and configuration to libjars.
-- JDBC metadata access - Hive JDBC Driver must be on H2O job classpath (see below for details about access Kerberized Hive via JDBC)
+- JDBC metadata access - Hive JDBC Driver must be on H2O job classpath.
+(See below for details about access Kerberized Hive via JDBC.)
-- user running H2O must have read access to Hive and the files it manages
+- The user running H2O must have read access to Hive and the files it manages.

 Limitations

-- imported table must be stored in a format supported by H2O (see above)
+- Imported table must be stored in a format supported by H2O.
+(See above.)
 - CSV - Hive table property ``skip.header.line.count`` is currently not supported, CSV files with header rows will be imported with header row as data
-- partitioned tables with different storage formats - H2O supports importing partitioned tables which use different storage formats for different partitions, however in some cases (for example large number of small partitions) H2O may run out of memory while importing even though the final data would easily fit into the memory allocated to the H2O cluster
+- Partitioned tables with different storage formats.
+H2O supports importing partitioned tables that use different storage formats for different partitions; however in some cases (for example large number of small partitions), H2O may run out of memory while importing even though the final data would easily fit into the memory allocated to the H2O cluster.

 .. example-code::
    .. code-block:: r